-My rural life adventure began 3 years ago this month.
+My rural life adventure began over 3 years ago now.
 After 50+ years of suburban living, my husband and I decided to move to a rural area.
 It was a drastic change for us, and we had to make a lot of adjustments.
 Initially, it was a challenge, but as time went on, I fell in love with my new rural life lifestyle.

 Fast forward three years later, and I’m happy to say that I’m still enjoying my rustic life.
 In this blog post, I’ll be sharing my experiences of living in a rural area and what I’ve learned along the way as we recently went back to our old suburban town last week.